 Today, the struggle for existence takes many forms, including the competition for livelihoods, the warring of ethnic clans and groups in various societies, as well as the classic ongoing struggle against bacteria, viruses, and environmental disasters (earthquakes, tornadoes, floods, etc.).

 As a working psychologist, I am aware of how the ever-existing pressure of these forces, collectively, the struggle for existence, affects my patients.
 This is true even when I work with couples, as it is a given that one very important aspect of the relationship, most often unstated, is how one's partner is helping one with what perceives are the pains and difficulties of life.
-Often is a perceived failure of the other partner to alleviate suffering that causes trouble in the relationship (usually because the couple hasn't found a neutral, non-blaming way of discussing such needs).
+Often it is a perceived failure of the other partner to alleviate one's own suffering, or satisfy basic needs that causes trouble in the relationship (usually because the couple hasn't found a neutral, non-blaming way of discussing such problems).

 For the individual, fear of being found to be "weak," or a "failure" is a haunting constant in one's life, powerfully affecting self-esteem, and through that, one's sense of general well-being and health.
 Indeed, often the pressures of life are first felt somatically, with the body finely attuned to stress, and breaking down or showing symptoms in relation to such stress.

 The emotional cost of the struggle for existence is too hard to bear for some, and for them suicide can seem like a way out.
 Tragically, that is a choice thousands in our society make every year.
 We cannot deny this social fact.

 What we can do is be there to help our fellows.
 As therapists, we often provide the sole, or nearly the sole source of emotional support for the struggling patient.
 We provide through our respect for the struggle of our clients the necessary therapeutic environment for them to heal, to grow, to find new sources of support, and to find their own creative way to copy with their own unique blend of conflicts, struggles, victories and defeats.